apache/flink/docs/release-notes/flink-1.10.zh.md

 the new memory model can result in differently computed memory parameters for the JVM and, thus, performance changes.

-Please check the user documentation <!-- TODO: insert link --> for more details.

 ##### Deprecation and breaking changes
 The following options have been removed and have no effect anymore: